69ghostrider/Angular8/README.md

 # Angular8
-Sample grocery Application in Angular 8 having a shopping list and a recipe list
+Sample grocery Application in Angular 8 having a shopping list and a recipe list.